chrisperry-sd/Dimes/README.md

 ## Installation

-* Clone this repo and enter!
+* Clone this repo and enter the following in the command line
 ```bash
 git clone https://github.com/chrisperry-sd/Dimes.git
 cd kidsbudgetingapp